PatrickRWright/R_package_validation/README.md

 ## Test framework `testthat`
 Tests can be implemented by employing the [`testthat`](https://cloud.r-project.org/web/packages/testthat/index.html) framework and be independently verified using [Travis CI](https://travis-ci.com/) for Linux builds and [AppVeyor](https://ci.appveyor.com/) for Windows builds.
-The links to the successful external builds should be manually added to the top of the test file of the validation release [versioning](https://github.com/PatrickRWright/R_package_validation#versioning).
+The log files of the successful external builds should be downloaded and added to the the validation release [versioning](https://github.com/PatrickRWright/R_package_validation#versioning) files.
+"Build success" and "Your build exited with 0." at the very bottom of the logs indicate successful builds passing all tests.

 ## Versioning